-We, as a society have become more acutely aware of the ingredients in many products used for our health.
+We, as a society have become more acutely aware of the ingredients in many products used for our health and even for our environment.
 This includes food, medications, and children’s products.
 Now we

 can include dental materials to the list.
 Controversies have developed recently surrounding the use of Bisphenol-A (commonly referred to as BPA) as well as mercury use in dentistry.
-What are the truths regarding dental materials and what can you do to keep you and your family healthy at the dentist?
+What are the truths regarding dental materials and what can you do to keep you and your family safe and healthy at the dentist 89014?